cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 ## Optional Tagging of Items {#tags}

-In CBOR, a data item can optionally be preceded by a tag to give it additional semantics while retaining its structure.
+In CBOR, a data item can optionally be enclosed by a tag to give it additional semantics while retaining its structure.
 The tag is major type 6, and represents an unsigned integer as indicated by the tag's argument ({{encoding}}); the (sole)